MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 ## 1- Create a KQL Database

-Before we import the NYC GreenTaxi notebook, we need to create a database to load the data into.
+Before importing the NYC GreenTaxi notebook, create a database.

 1. Open the experience switcher on the bottom of the navigation pane and select **Real-Time Analytics**.
 1. Select **KQL Database**.